Thomas de Foix-Lescun

 He accompanied King Francis I of France in the conquest of the Duchy of Milan.
 He helped Pope Leo X in the conquest of the Duchy of Urbino and in 1518 he was made Marshal of France.
 As the French governor of Milan, his severe rule gained him the people's enmity, and he had to retreat to Parma until the arrival of his brother.

-At the Battle of Bicocca, he commanded the cavalry force which attempted to flank Prospero Colonna; afterwards, he assumed command of the French army and was wounded.
+At the Battle of Vaprio d'Adda, he commanded the French reinforcements before retreating from the Imperial army under Prospero Colonna.
+Later, during the Battle of Bicocca, he commanded the cavalry force which attempted to flank Colonna; afterwards, he assumed command of the French army and was wounded.
 Later he was responsible for the French withdrawal from Italy.

 He fought in the battle of Pavia, being wounded while he was rescuing King Francis I. He was made prisoner and subsequently died out of his wounds.